 Principal of St Peter's Catholic School, Cambridge: Debra White

 Project Dates: 2015 - 2017

-Teachers across years one to eight will engage in cycles of collaborative inquiry to facilitate Information and communication technology (ICT)-supported writing pedagogy.
-ICTs can offer struggling writers access to a wider and more authentic audience, encourage student voice and allow more timely and responsive feedback.
+Teachers across years one to eight engaged in cycles of collaborative inquiry to facilitate Information and communication technology (ICT)-supported writing pedagogy.
+ICTs could offer struggling writers access to a wider and more authentic audience, encourage student voice and allow more timely and responsive feedback.

-The project is innovative in its intention to develop a more nuanced understanding of the ways different achievement levels in writing can be evidenced in different inquiries within our schools.
-More specifically, it is innovative in its focus on supporting the writing of at-risk boys through the use of ICTs to access a wider pool of people to provide feedback, and act as an authentic audience for student writing.
-ICT-mediated collaborative and dialogic strategies will allow co-construction of writing (Higby, 2015).
-This will allow us to develop a deeper understanding of the kinds of linked teaching activities that are effective in integrating ICTs to support student writing.
+The project was innovative in its intention to develop a more nuanced understanding of the ways different achievement levels in writing can be evidenced in different inquiries within our schools.
+More specifically, it was innovative in its focus on supporting the writing of at-risk boys through the use of ICTs to access a wider pool of people to provide feedback, and act as an authentic audience for student writing.
+ICT-mediated collaborative and dialogic strategies allowed co-construction of writing (Higby, 2015).
+This allowed us to develop a deeper understanding of the kinds of linked teaching activities that were effective in integrating ICTs to support student writing.

 Why conduct this research?

-The educational need addressed in this project is raising the achievement of boys' writing in our schools.
-National Standards achievement data collected over the last three years demonstrates progress is being made but not at the accelerated progress rate needed to raise achievement to age-appropriate levels.
-Approximately 30% of our boys need to make accelerated progress to meet National Standards in writing.
+The educational need addressed in this project was raising the achievement of boys' writing in our schools.
+National Standards achievement data collected over the last three years demonstrated progress is being made but not at the accelerated progress rate needed to raise achievement to age-appropriate levels.
+Approximately 30% of our boys needed to make accelerated progress to meet National Standards in writing.

 How could this research help to inform?

-The outcomes for this project will include ideas for how teachers might:
+The outcomes for this project included ideas for how teachers might:

 - collaborate across a school to understand and enhance the teaching of writing;